AnggaR96s/Reforestation/README.md

-## I ordered a chicken and an egg from Amazon.
-I'll let you know.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.